jadecobra/gym/python_tdd/docs/TDD_TRUTH_TABLE_03_LOGICAL_DISJUNCTION.md

         return True
     ```
     the terminal shows our tests are still passing
-- we also know from earlier that we can return the entire condition in one line
+- we can restate the equality comparison against `False` in terms of `True` by using the `not equal` comparison operator `!=`
     ```python
     def logical_disjunction(p, q):
-        return False if p == False and q == False else return True
+        if p != False and q != False:
+            return False
+        return True
     ```
-    the terminal still shows passing tests
-- let's rewrite the statement to use `True` instead of `False` since we know from earlier that python implicitly checks if a conditional statement is `True`
+- how can we express the `if` statement using python's implied comparison evaluation? we can use the `not` keyword like we did with `logical_negation`
     ```python
     def logical_disjunction(p, q):
-        return False if p != True and q != True else True
+        if not p and not q:
+            return False
+        return True
     ```
-    the terminal shows tests are still passing
-- in `test_logical_negation` we learned we can use `not` to represent the opposite of a `boolean` so we can use it here
+- `not` happens twice in that statement.
+Let's see if we can "factor" it out using algebra
     ```python
     def logical_disjunction(p, q):
+        if not(p and q):
+            return False
-        return False if not p and not q else True
+        return True
     ```
-    the terminal shows passing tests
-- there is some duplication in the statement, can we abstract the `not`?
+     the terminal shows a failing test.
+OOPS!
+We've introduced a regression.
+If we expand our statement using "multiplication" rules.
+What we have above is
     ```python
     def logical_disjunction(p, q):
-        return False if (not p and not q) else True
+        if not p not and not q:
+            return False
+        return True
     ```
-    the terminal shows passing tests
-- we abstract `not` from inside the parentheses to "multiply" the internals
+    We get a `SyntaxError`, the result of the "multiplication" is different from what we started with so we need something different.
+It should be something that expands out to
     ```python
     def logical_disjunction(p, q):
-        return False if not (p and q) else True
+        if not p not not and not q:
+            return False
+        return True
     ```
-    the terminal shows a failing test.
-OOPS!
-If we expand our statement using "multiplication" rules.
-What we have above is
+    this would "factor" out to be
     ```python
+    def logical_disjunction(p, q):
-        return False if not p not and not q else True
+        if not(p not and q):
+            return False
+        return True
     ```
-    this is not what we had in the beginning, we forgot to "multiply" `not` with the opposite of `and`.
-What is the opposite of and? `or`.
+    okay, this looks more like, if we "multiply" this out we get our original statement since the opposite of the opposite of something is something.
+Let's fix the syntax.
+The opposite of and is `or`
-- let's update the statement with an `or` to see if it works
     ```python
     def logical_disjunction(p, q):
+        if not(p or q):
+            return False
-        return False if not (p or q) else True
+        return True
     ```
-    the terminal shows passing tests
-- okay, can we do better? we have `False`, `not` and `True`, can we restate the statement in a way that uses less words? what if we restate the condition in terms of `True`.
-Let's unpack the statement to see if we can do better
+    Hooray! tests are passing again
+- add an else statement
     ```python
     def logical_disjunction(p, q):
-        if not (p or q):
+        if not(p or q):
             return False
         else:
             return True
     ```
-    tests are still passing.
-We could also say this as
+- the `else` statement that returns `True` can be restated as the opposite of the `if` statement
     ```python
     def logical_disjunction(p, q):
-        if not (p or q):
+        if not(p or q):
             return False
+        if not(not(p or q)):
+            return True
+    ```
+    since the negation of a negation gives the original thing we can say
+    ```python
+    def logical_disjunction(p, q):
+        if not(p or q):
+            return False
         if p or q:
             return True
     ```
-    we are still green
-- what happens if state the `True` case first?
+- reorder the statements
     ```python
     def logical_disjunction(p, q):
         if p or q: